jacobbergdahl/limopola/README.md

 This is a work in progress.
 You can find a list of planned features and updates in the [TODO.md](https://github.com/jacobbergdahl/limopola/blob/main/TODO.md) file.
 Please let me know if there are other features you'd like to see added or if you run into any issues.
 Feel free to open a pull request through a fork with any changes you'd like to make.

+The next major feature will likely be the ability to create autonomous agents.

 ## Screenshots

 These are example screenshots of the application taken on 2023-10-11.